Satellite Beach, Florida

-Satellite Beach is a coastal city in Brevard County, Florida, U.S. The population was 11,346 at the 2020 United States Census, and it is located with the Atlantic Ocean to the east and the Indian River to the west.

-Satellite Beach is part of the Palm Bay–Melbourne–Titusville Metropolitan Statistical Area.
+Satellite Beach is a coastal city in Brevard County, Florida, U.S. The population was 11,226 at the 2020 United States census, up from 10,109 at the 2010 census, and it is located with the Atlantic Ocean to the east and the Banana River to the west.
+Satellite Beach is part of the Palm Bay–Melbourne–Titusville, Florida Metropolitan Statistical Area.

 Geography

 Satellite Beach is located at 28°10′24″N 80°35′48″W (28.173441, –80.596674).
 According to the United States Census Bureau, the city has a total area of 11.1 km2.
 7.6 km2 of it is land and 3.5 km2 of it (31.94%) is water.

 The Atlantic Ocean forms its eastern border; the Indian River the western border.
 It is located on the local barrier island directly south of Patrick Space Force Base.
 It is part of the South Beaches.

 With both ocean and river frontage, the city is the largest beachside community in South Brevard County.
 There are 7.7 miles of shoreline in the city, including 2.8 miles of Atlantic Ocean beach, 1.3 miles of Banana River shoreline, and 3.6 miles of shoreline fronting navigable canals connected to the Banana River.